Ebonsignori/Operating-Systems-Fall-2018/lecture_3 (8-23)/README.md

 ### Resident Monitor of Linux (kernel)
 1. Process, Resource, File Management (Persists in RAM)
 2. Device Driver, Interrupt Handler (Persists in RAM)
-3. Modules (In RAM at startup, then on hard drive)
+3. Modules (In RAM at startup, then on the hard drive)
     - Temporarily loaded

 ### Linux Shell
 User -> Shell -> Kernel